swcarpentry/sql-novice-survey/episodes/10-prog.md

 but the concepts are the same.

-Here's a short Python program that selects latitudes and longitudes from an SQLite database stored in a file called `survey.sqlite`:
+Here's a short Python program that selects latitudes and longitudes from an SQLite database stored in a file called `survey.db`:

 ~~~
 import sqlite3
-connection = sqlite3.connect("survey.sqlite")
+connection = sqlite3.connect("survey.db")
 cursor = connection.cursor()
 cursor.execute("SELECT Site.lat, Site.long FROM Site;")
 results = cursor.fetchall()